Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 The reason quicker response times are needed is medical.
 And medical calls make up 50% of the calls (fire only 5%).
 Most of the costs we're talking about are aimed at that 5%.
 A few of us have said we should focus on the 50% in the short term.
 That means coming up with a facility that will support some form of medical response that allows us to expand later for engine stalls.
 But so far the fire department has shown no interest in that.
 It's all or nothing, which is frustrating.
 I find it hard to believe there's not an affordable short term solution here to almost all of the calls we get.

-My proposal is to place the new station timeline at 2028 when we will see a significant amount of commercial/industrial revenue come in to cover these costs.
+My proposal is to place the new station timeline at 2028 when we will see a significant amount of commercial/industrial revenue come in from TIFs expiring around then.
+For information on TIF, click here.

 So if you have a candidate come to your door claiming we need a fire station in the next couple of years, ask them to explain where the payments come from and what happens to all that debt (current plus the new) if the housing market tanks.
-What you'll get is a platitude that doesn't address either of these.
+What you'll get is a blank stare.

 Back up to topic menu